 Founded in 1873, Vanderbilt has a long history of academic excellence, a strong tradition of community, a dedication to research, and a commitment to diversity.

-As an internationally renowned university with strong ties among its four undergraduate schools and six graduate schools, neighboring institutions, and the Nashville community, Vanderbilt offers students pursuing an engineering- or science-related field a high degree of specialization combined with an outstanding liberal arts foundation.
+As an internationally renowned university with strong ties among its 10 schools and colleges, neighboring institutions, and the Nashville community, Vanderbilt offers students pursuing an engineering- or science-related field a high degree of specialization combined with an outstanding liberal arts foundation.

 The College of Arts and Science offers majors in Biological Sciences, Chemistry, Neuroscience, and Physics, among others, all of which offer intimate classroom experiences, typically supplemented by practicum experiences and research opportunities.

 Our 8:1 student-faculty ratio gives students access to faculty members of prominence across academic disciplines.
 Students enrolled in the School of Engineering will participate in a customizable first-year engineering course and multidisciplinary design project and have the opportunity to pursue honors programs, double majors, undergraduate research, overseas study, and service learning.